 2. Install and open the Google Drive app.

-4. At the top tap Settings.
+4. At the top, tap Settings.

-5. Tap Backup and then tap “Start Backup.”
+5. Tap Backup, then Start Backup.”

 Layered backup means your iPhone is part of your overall backup strategy, which gives you protection at the highest level.
 At its core, this approach gives you one central place to store all your messages, apps, contacts, videos, and other data.
 That central place, ideally, is your laptop or desktop computer.

-- Back up your iPhone using iCloud or iTunes.
+1. Back up your iPhone using iCloud or iTunes.

-- Use an online storage app to automatically sync, share, or copy your photos and videos to your computer.
+2. Use an online storage app to automatically sync, share, or copy your photos and videos to your computer.
 This may not move app data or messages.
 Also, apps may be complicated to set up, and not all are free to use – but they’re automatic.